TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Hooks/SignalsSlots/Index.rst

    ];
    $signalArguments = $signalSlotDispatcher->dispatch(__CLASS__, 'signalName', $signalArguments);

-The data returned by the dispatch should not be taken for granted but always sanity checks be made before using it.
+The data returned by the dispatch should not be taken for granted.
+Always perform sanity checks before using it.

 Using Signals
 =============